TylerPardun/Pardun_Stock_Algorithm/README.md

 # The Pardun Stock Algorithm

 You're probably wondering if this is worth your time, I get it so I'll lead off with this plot.
-Yeah, it think it's worth it.
+Yeah, it's worth it.

 ![plot](acc_month.jpg)